 Appropriate reporting frameworks will be put in place to ensure management can monitor performance and adjust operational effort according to circumstances.

-The Plan will be reviewed annually to ensure that it identifies and reflects changing priorities, operational capacity and the legislative framework and has been afforded adequate financial and staffing resources.
+The Plan will be reviewed midway through the plan to ensure that it identifies and reflects changing priorities, operational capacity and the legislative framework and has been afforded adequate financial and staffing resources.